gleitej/Paddle-Project/README.md

 The file `./confing/default.json` containes environment variables.
 The following information describes the recommended values.

+Note: There are many enviroment variables set in `./config/default.json`  For the purpose of this quick start development guide the only envirment variables that are of concern are the ones listed below.

 `"mongoURI"` is the database that this application is configured to use.
 You can create your own account and database following this link [mongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 `"jtSecret"` is used to sign JWT tokens in the authentication process.
 The value can be any string of your choosing.

+`"accessKeyId"` is the access ID for conecting to the Amazon Web Services S3 bucket.
+The AWS S3 bucket is used to store photos (profile pictures and images of riverts).
+You can create a free AWS S3 buket.

+`"secretAccessKey"` is the access key for conecting to the Amazon Web Services S3 bucket.
+The AWS S3 bucket is used to store photos (profile pictures and images of riverts).
+You can create a free AWS S3 buket.

+`"email"` is the email address that that the appication is using to send verifation and password reset links.
+The application is using the NPM package nodeMailer to connect to and email provider and send emails.

+`"emailPasso"` is the password for the email that the appication is using to send verifation and password reset links.
+The application is using the NPM package nodeMailer to connect to and email provider and send emails.

 ## User Roles
 This document descrides the different authorization roles present in this application